freitasgouvea/token-erc-20/README.md

 TOKEN_TOTALSUPLY=0
 ```

-It is important that the chosen wallet has native tokens for the payment of gas.
+It is important that the chosen wallet has selected network native tokens for the payment of gas.

 Run migrate command: